sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 - Preprocess documents by correcting layout metadata problems, removing unwanted pages, and more, so that Sensible has a clean, standardized text representation of the document from which to extract structured data in a later step.

-- Use "methods" in fields to extract document primitives, like rows, columns, tables, boxes, checkbox status, and more.
+- Use "methods" to extract document primitives, like rows, columns, tables, boxes, checkbox status, and more.
 You can also can parse extracted data types like currencies, dates, addresses, or your custom types.

 - Post-process extracted document data with logical validations you write like `extracted zip code is 5 digits`, computations like concat/split, and more.